Oldranda1414/SP2PFL-ProjectManagement/docs/scoping.md

         - Higher cost of scope updates.
         - Higher chance of client unsatisfaction or product's market failure.

 Given the pros and cons considered, a hybrid approach is choosen, aka the incremental model.
-The folling graph shows what this model entails:
+The following graph shows what this model entails:

 ```mermaid
 flowchart